Skip site navigation (1)Skip section navigation (2)

 ing is done at the end; this however requires a temporary file holding

-input isobmf file (if any) and added files before creating the final
+original ISOBMF file (if any) and added files before creating the final

 output.
 Since this can become quite large, it is possible to add media

-disables media interleaving.
+this disables media interleaving.

 If you wish to create an interleaved new file with no temporary stor-

-with xps_inband and another without).
+xps_inband and another without).

-as they require temporary storage for file edition.
+require temporary storage for file edition.

-complex cat/add operations without temp file, use the gpac application.
+operations without temp file, use a playlist.

 Note: When importing SRT or SUB files, MP4Box will choose default lay-